Phase transitions in scalarized topological AdS black holes: Introduction

 The rich phase transition behavior of scalarized black holes in asymptotic AdS spacetime also provides a fruitful framework for investigating the AdS/CFT correspondence \cite{Maldacena:1997re,Hartnoll:2008vx,Hartnoll:2008kx,Cai:2010cv,Cai:2010zm,Li:2011xja,Cai:2013aca,Cai:2015cya}.
 In a broader context, the cosmological constant can be treated as thermodynamic pressure within the extended phase space, leading to rich phase structures \cite{Kubiznak:2012wp,Gunasekaran:2012dq,Cai:2013qga,Wei:2015iwa,Wei:2022dzw,Zhao:2025ecg}.
-Scalarization in the extended phase space of the asymptotical AdS spacetime reveals the formation of scalarized black holes below a certain critical temperature as well as the zeroth order phase transition at a lower temperature~\cite{Guo:2021zed,Guo:2021ere}, which indicates the global instability of the system~\cite{Zhao:2022jvs}.
-In a model with positive kinetic energy term and the potential term bounded from below, the system should be globally stable, which indicates that new solutions with lower thermodynamic potential are waiting for discovery.
-This leads to two fundamental questions: Do these new stable solutions really exist and what is the final phase diagram in the extended phase space of the black holes?
+Scalarization in the extended phase space of the asymptotic AdS spacetime reveals the formation of scalarized black holes below a certain critical temperature, as well as the zeroth order phase transition at a lower temperature~\cite{Guo:2021zed,Guo:2021ere}, which indicates the global instability of the system~\cite{Zhao:2022jvs}.
+In a model with the positive kinetic energy term and the potential term bounded from below, the system should be globally stable, indicating that new solutions with lower thermodynamic potential are waiting to be discovered.
+This leads to two fundamental questions: Do these new stable solutions really exist, and what is the final phase diagram in the extended phase space of the black holes?

-In this Letter, we investigate the spontaneous scalarization of topological AdS black holes, revealing a remarkable universality across different horizon geometries (spherical, planar, and hyperbolic).
+In this paper, we investigate the spontaneous scalarization of topological AdS black holes, revealing a phenomenon across different horizon geometries (spherical, planar, and hyperbolic).
 We consider a model where a charged scalar field with non-linear self-interactions couples to gravity.
 We demonstrate that scalarization occurs at low temperatures in all three topologies, with the spherical case exhibiting particularly intricate behavior—including cave-of-wind (COW) phase transitions and critical phenomena even in the absence of non-linear terms.
-Furthermore, we show that the pressure in the extended phase space universally drives the system from a zeroth-order to a first-order phase transition, and eventually to a supercritical region, in a manner analogous to the back-reaction parameter or non-linear term.
-A striking implication of our analysis is that in the low-pressure regime, all spherical AdS black holes may undergo a first-order transition into a scalarized state.
+Furthermore, we show that the pressure in the extended phase space drives the system from a zeroth-order to a first-order phase transition and eventually to a supercritical region, in a manner analogous to the back-reaction parameter or non-linear term.
+A striking implication of our analysis is that, in the low-pressure regime, all spherical AdS black holes may undergo a first-order transition into a scalarized state.